 Lents URA: Overview

-In 2010, PDC established the Neighborhood Economic Development Strategy, which now serves as a guide for Lents Town Center URA objectives.
+Since the formation of the URA in 1998, PDC has invested $90 million in infrastructure, facilities, transportation, affordable housing, and business development.
+In 2010, PDC established the Neighborhood Economic Development Strategy, which served as a guide for Lents Town Center URA objectives.

 In early 2014 PDC and the city, with community support and input, rolled out the Lents Five-Year Action Plan, calling for focused investments that would have the greatest benefit and impact and existing residents and businesses.